hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 ## Differential enrichment analysis

 Differential enrichment analysis is a powerful computational approach used to identify variations in protein-DNA binding events across different biological conditions, such as treatments, disease states, or cell types.
 It is applicable for datasets in which more than one sample class is being evaluated and best results are acheived in cases where each sample class has biological replicates.
-By **comparing enriched regions of the genome—where proteins like transcription factors or histone modifications are bound—researchers can pinpoint specific genomic sites that exhibit statistically significant changes in binding between the conditions being studied**.
+By **comparing enriched regions of the genome**—where proteins like transcription factors or histone modifications are bound—researchers can **pinpoint specific genomic sites that exhibit statistically significant changes** in binding between the conditions being studied.

 In our dataset we have samples from two different conditions; wildtype and the conditional knockout of PRDM16 (cKO).This analysis will be helpful in understanding the transcriptional programs impacted during cortical development when PRDM16 is non-functional.